 However, achieving this specific thing is not what the story is really about.
 The characters in performance stories usually lack self-esteem or self-respect.
 They are searching for external validation, but what they really need is to embrace who they already are.
 And these stories show just that.

 Beyond that, performance stories can have any tone or style, be set in any place or time, and have various levels of romance, adventure, mystery, or magic.
-They can include different subplots as long as the protagonist’s pursuit of that specific thing remains the main focus of the story.
+They can include different subplots as long as the protagonist’s pursuit of that specific thing (the thing that they expect will bring the external validation they crave) remains the main focus of the story.